supertylerc/nato/README.md

 nato Test String
 ```

 > You may need to make the script executable.
 Use the
-> `chmod 700 /PATH/TO/nato` to do so.
+> `chmod 700 /PATH/TO/nato` command to do so.

 ## Examples